 Knowing your UCAS points could be essential to getting into university

-UCAS is a centralized service in the United Kingdom that manages the application process for British universities and colleges.
+UCAS is a centralised service in the United Kingdom that manages the application process for British universities and colleges.
 UCAS handles applications for undergraduate courses at nearly all UK higher education institutions.

 This platform organises key functions and processes: